yamf225hi/ALGO_PROGRAMMING_MTH4300COPY/class_notes/8_objects_big5/readme.md

 Explanation:<br>
 The header file defines the interface of the Rectangle class.
 It contains declarations of the constructor, member functions, and private member variables.
-The use of include guards (#ifndef, #define, #endif) prevents multiple inclusions of the same header file.
+The use of include guards (#ifndef, #define, #endif) prevents multiple inclusions of the same header file and avoids redefinition errors.
+Alternatively, you can also use #pragma once see [square.h](./rectangle/square.h)

 #### Step 2: Create the Source File (Rectangle.cpp)